Ibrohimjon2020/Delivery-App/README.md

 # Delivery-App
-This app for a Web Full Stack developer
+# This app for a Web Full Stack developer
+# It made with php,javascript, html, scc, bootstrap